 Condition: The Tax Collector has job responsibilities that result in a lack of segregation of duties and as a result a weakness in internal controls.
-Due to staff limitations, the Tax Collector is responsible for accepting and recording tax payments, reconciling the daily receipts, preparing and making the daily deposit at the bank, posting abatements and monitoring delinquent accounts.
+Due to staff limitations, the Tax Collector is responsible for accepting and recording tax payments, reconciling the daily receipts, preparing bank deposits, posting abatements and monitoring delinquent accounts.
 The Tax Collector has custody of assets and is also responsible for initiating and recording transactions.